Guides

 1. Confirm the exact SPF, scent, size, and active ingredient panel.

-2. Prefer mineral active ingredients when the source evidence supports the exact product.
+2. Prefer mineral active ingredients when the source supports the exact product.

 3. Separate daily face sunscreen from beach, pool, and sports use cases.